aaron-22766/42_libft/README.md

 ## 🗣 About

-This project is your very first project as a student at 42.
+This project is about coding a C library.
+It will contain a lot of general purpose functions your programs will rely upon.
+It is your very first project as a student at 42.
 You will need to recode a few functions of the C standard library as well as some other utility functions that you will use during your whole cursus.

 ## 🛠 Usage